collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 Some external feeds don't show at the moment.

 *This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*
+There are some workarounds available, so please reach out to us if you run into this through support so we can investigate your specific use case.*

 ## Activities Plus Community Widget doesn't work in Safari